Louhisaari manor: History

 The Fleming family acquired the Louhisaari estate around the middle of the 15th century.
 The Louhisaari Flemings held prominent offices in the kingdom of Sweden (including Finland).
 Herman Claesson Fleming, admiral and governor of Finland, constructed the manor in 1655.
 After three hundred years, the financially pressed Fleming family had to sell the house.

 The Mannerheim family acquired the manor in 1795.
 Known residents were Carl Gustaf Mannerheim, a Finnish entomologist and governor of the Viipuri province, and his grandson Marshal Carl Gustaf Emil Mannerheim, who was born here in 1867.
 Baroness Wilhelmina Mannerheim moved to Sweden and sold the house to Oskar Hannus in 1903.
-A charity committee in honour of Marshal Mannerheim purchased the mansion and donated it Finnish State in 1965, which opened it as a museum for visitors in 1967.
-The museum gives a good presentation of the ways of life of people in Finland from to the 17th to the 19th centuries.
+A charity committee in honour of Marshal Mannerheim purchased the mansion and donated it to the Finnish State in 1965, which opened it as a museum for visitors in 1967.
+The museum gave a good presentation of the ways of life of people in Finland from to the 17th to the 19th centuries.
+In October 2024, it was announced that the museum would be closed due to budget cuts by Petteri Orpo's government affecting the Finnish Heritage Agency.
+However, the government gave initial funds to keep the museum open for the public.